 6.2.4 Program Technical Assistance

-In addition to project-related technical assistance, the Center is also available to answer any Program-related questions or address issues the district and applicants may have on a wide variety of topics.
+In addition to project-related technical assistance, the Center is also available to discuss any Program-related questions or issues the district and applicants may have on a wide variety of topics.
 This technical assistance can be done via phone, e-mail, or even by in-office visits when large issues or new district staff is involved.
 If a policy interpretation or administrative assistance is needed, the Center will forward questions and concerns to staff at the Commission.

 6.2.5 Written and Digital Reference Material

 The Center creates and distributes a wide variety of reference material that is available both in print and online including:

 - Cooperation with Commission on Program policy and guidance documents.

 The Center maintains a comprehensive website including reference material for the Program as well as other Center activities.
 The website can be found at here.

 6.2.7 GIS and Reporting